Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 No matter what your salary, if you want to use unused annual allowance from previous years you must have earned enough in the current tax year to cover the entire contribution and you must have been a member of a pension scheme in every previous year you want to use, even if you did not make any contributions in those years.

-Fidelity has published a guide to the carry forward scheme here.
-There is also a tool that can help you work out if you have unused annual allowance on the government’s website.
+Fidelity has published a guide to the carry forward scheme and there is also a tool that can help you work out if you have unused annual allowance on the government’s website.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
-Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
-Withdrawals from a SIPP will not normally be possible until you reach age 55 (57 from 2028).
-Pension transfers are a complex area and may not be suitable for everyone.
-Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.
+Tax treatment depends on individual circumstances and all tax rules may change in the future.
+Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
+Please note that these guidance tools are not a personal recommendation in respect of a particular investment.
+If you need additional help, please speak to an authorised financial adviser.
+You should regularly reassess the suitability of your investments to ensure they continue to meet your attitude to risk and investment goals.
+It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
+Before going ahead with a pension transfer, we strongly recommend that you undertake a full comparison of the benefits, charges and features offered.
+To find out what else you should consider before transferring, please read our transfer factsheet.
+If you are in any doubt whether or not a pension transfer is suitable for your circumstances or you are unsure about the suitability of an investment we strongly recommend that you seek advice from one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article